-1. Year 1(defined as the year when Ph.D. students enter the GSBS; for M.D./Ph.D. students, Year 1 begins upon entering the PhD portion of the program, after 2 or 3 years of medical school and having completed USMLE Step 1), Summer Semester or later: Mentor and Student assemble the members of the Examination Committee.

-- 2. At least 3 months prior to the qualifying examination, the Examination Committee is complete. - 3.
+- 1. Year 1 (defined as the year when Ph.D. students enter the GSBS; for M.D./Ph.D. students, Year 1 begins upon entering the Ph.D. portion of the program, after completing USMLE Step 1). - 2.
+The members of the Examination Committee must be set at least 3 months prior to the Qualifying Examination.
+The Graduate Advisor and Student Affairs Advocate will be notified of the qualifying exam committee no later than 3 months prior to the examination. - 3.
+The qualifying exam will be written in the NIH R01 format.
 The student prepares and submits a one-page abstract/Specifics Aims of the proposed topic to the committee for approval. - 4.
 Once approved, the student submits the written exam within 8 weeks. - 5.
-After the written exam is submitted, the Examination Committee submits within 2 weeks a pass/fail form with justifications to the chair of the committee.
-If a student receives more than one negative vote this will constitute failure of the written exam component. - 6.
-The oral exam takes place within 2 weeks after receiving a passing grade on the written exam. - 7.
-The chair of the committee submits the final votes provided by the Examination Committee to the Dean.
-If a student receives more than one negative vote this will constitute failure of the oral exam component.
+After the written exam is submitted, the Examination Committee submits to the committee chair within 2 weeks a pass or fail/revision memo with justifications to the chair of the committee.
+If a student receives more than one negative vote, this will constitute failure of the written exam component.
+The student may submit one revised written exam, which is then voted on pass/fail; more than one negative vote will constitute failure of the written exam and failure on the Qualifying Exam. - 6.
+The oral exam is a public seminar followed by an oral examination by committee.
+The oral exam takes place 4 weeks after receiving a passing grade on the written exam.
+Only one examination committee member may be absent from the oral exam.
+A new chair should be chosen if the committee chair is absent. - 7.
+If a student receives more than one negative vote, this will constitute failure of the oral exam component.
+The student is afforded one opportunity to repeat the oral examination.

-Procedure When the Examination Is Satisfactory.
-If the Qualifying Examination is considered satisfactory, the Chairperson of the advisory committee will send the Admission to Candidacy form to the GSBS Office for consideration by the Graduate Council.
+Procedure When the Examination Is Successful.
+If the Qualifying Examination is considered successful, the Chairperson of the advisory committee will send the Admission to Candidacy form to the GSBS Office for consideration by the Graduate Council.
 This recommendation should be forwarded as soon as possible after all the above requirements have been met.

-Procedure When the Examination Is Not Satisfactory.
-If the Qualifying Examination is not satisfactory, the Chairperson of the advisory committee will notify the GSBS Office in writing.
-An applicant who does not pass the Qualifying Examination may be permitted to repeat as long as it is prior to the deadline (end of the third year).
-Failure to pass the Qualifying Examination within the specified time will result in dismissal from the program irrespective of performance in other aspects of doctoral study.
+Procedure When the Examination Is Not Successful.
+If the Qualifying Examination is not successful, the Chairperson of the advisory committee will notify the GSBS Office in writing.
+Failure to complete/pass the Qualifying Examination within the specified time (deadline is the end of the third year) will result in dismissal from the program irrespective of performance in other aspects of doctoral study.